Undergraduate Admission FAQs

-Early Action Complete an application for admission and a second application to the Honors College to be considered for competitive scholarships by November 1 Admission-based scholarships Submit all required documentation to complete your application to be automatically considered for merit scholarship by February 15 Standard Admissions Complete an application for admission by May 1 Housing For priority consideration, submit your on-campus housing application and fee by March 15
+Early Action Submit your application for admission and a second application to the Honors College to be considered for competitive scholarships by November 1 Admission-based scholarships Submit your application to be automatically considered for merit scholarship by February 15 Standard Admissions Submit your application for admission by May 1 Housing For priority consideration, submit your on-campus housing application and fee by March 15

 Spring Term (January)

-Standard Admissions Complete an application for admission by December 1
+Standard Admissions Submit your application for admission by December 1

 All applications submitted after the deadlines listed above will be considered on a case-by-case basis.

 How do I apply for scholarships?

 IUPUI awards a limited number of merit scholarships to incoming international first-year students each year.
 You are automatically considered for these awards when you apply for admission by the deadline.
 No separate application is required.
 Competitive scholarships require you to submit a separate application to the Honors College.
 To maximize scholarship opportunities, you should submit all required documents as early as possible.

 How long will it take to receive an admissions decision after I complete my application?

 After you submit your application and all of your materials, the waiting period until you hear if you have been admitted is usually two weeks.
 Learn more about what happens after you apply, including how to check your admission status:

 How can I check the status of my application?
 Where can I see my admission letter?

 You can check your status and view your admission letter in Atlas.
 For any questions related to Atlas, please refer to our Atlas FAQ page: